-NSPM offers a preventive maintenance subscription option for electric and gas appliances, as well as for HVAC equipment, and provides related repairs as part of this service.
-In addition, NSPM installs furnaces and air conditioners.
-Costs related to these activities include direct charges for labor, materials and outside services associated with the services provided.
-In addition, payroll taxes, lost time and pension and benefit costs are allocated based on labor dollars, and a labor related overhead and a corporate residual overhead are applied to nonregulated business activities.
-(Please refer to Section VIII of the CAAM for more information.)
-The revenues and costs associated with this service are identified by unique JDE accounts, and are recorded in FERC 417, Revenues from Nonutility Operations; and FERC 417.1, Expenses from Nonutility Operations.
+Xcel Energy HomeSmart offers resources for the repair, replacement and maintenance of major appliances and systems in customers' homes.
+This includes service plans to cover certain appliances, sewer and plumbing issues; heating, ventilating and air conditioning (HVAC) systems; replacement assistance coverage; and preventive maintenance.
+HomeSmart also sells and installs HVAC systems and water heaters.
+Costs related to these activities include direct charges for labor, equipment, materials, and outside services associated with the services provided.
+In addition, payroll taxes, lost time, and pension and benefit costs are allocated based on labor dollars.
+A labor related overhead, a corporate residual overhead, and a Customer Accounting overhead are applied to non-regulated business activities, as applicable.
+(Please refer to Section VII of the CAAM for more information.)
+The revenues and costs associated with HomeSmart are identified by unique accounts and are recorded in FERC 417, Revenues from Nonutility Operations; and FERC 417.1, Expenses from Nonutility Operations.